-On a final note, not only does smoked fish make a great meal or appetizer, it also makes a great ingredient.
-Try taking the meat from a smoked trout or similar fish and blend it together with some cream cheese, garlic, salt and pepper and you suddenly have a great spread for crackers.
+On a final note, not only does smoked fish make a great meal or appetizer, but it also makes a great ingredient.
+Try taking the meat from a smoked trout or similar fish and blend it together with some cream cheese, garlic, salt, and pepper and you suddenly have a great spread for crackers.
 Many recipes call for smoked fish, from soups to salads to main courses.
-With the knowledge of fish smoking under your belt, you will be able to make these dishes even better with home smoked fish.
+With the knowledge of fish smoking under your belt, you will be able to make these dishes even better with home-smoked fish.